openledger/openledger_nodejs_api/Examles_in_browser.md

 You can set custom port on web-server (default 8090)

-DON'T FORGET TO ADD KEYS IN CFG.JS AS METIONED ABOVE (cfg.js)
+DON'T FORGET TO ADD KEYS TO CFG.JS AS METIONED ABOVE (cfg.js)

 #### Transfer methods